gina7484/nii2jpg/README.md

 $ cd ./python/
 $ python nii2jpg.py -i ../../CT-ORG/CT_ORG_Data_Testing/ -o ../../2D/testing/image-kidney/ -x ./kidney_idx_testing.CSV
 ```
 The format of csv file is as below.
+The id should be identical to the number included in the file name. (i.e. If the id in the csv is 21, the corresponding file should be named as volume_21_resized.nii.gz)
 ```
 id,first,last
 21,272,457